 My chicken potato corn chowder is made with tasty vegetables, potatoes, and chicken making it a well-balanced healthy, and hearty meal.
 It is freezer friendly so you can stock up your freezer for quick and easy lunches or dinners.

 Soups and stews have my heart over the winter!
 Here in Ontario, Canada we see some pretty cold temps over the winter and there’s nothing quite like warming up with a hearty bowl of soup for lunch or dinner.
 My chicken potato & corn chowder is full of so much goodness and easy to make, just pop everything in the crockpot and you are good to go!
-Makes 8- 1 cup servings that range in points from 1-5 depending on your 0PP foods.
+Makes 8- 1 cup servings, 2 points on WW.
 This soup is great for meal prep as it freezes well.